geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 $$\rho_{WLS}$$ for the sum of the squared residuals, since this contains eq.
 $$\eqref{def-rwls}$$ as a special case for a dataset with only one element ($$S = 1$$).

-Using the ideas VarPro as presented in the presivous article, we can rewrite minimization problem $$\eqref{min-rho-mrhs}$$ into a minimization over $$\boldsymbol \alpha$$ only:
+Using the ideas of VarPro as presented in the previous article, we can rewrite minimization problem $$\eqref{min-rho-mrhs}$$ into a minimization over $$\boldsymbol \alpha$$ only: